By: Colin Kolbus

 The mobile barrier system has a few problems that will need to be addressed in the coming years once the system is on line.
 The first being the large amounts of sediment that is going to settle in the caissons.
 Dredging the sediment is on the list of maintenance chores, but will this be enough?
 A majority of sediment transport occurs during extreme flow events, which in most cases is when the barriers will be deployed.

-There is also concern about the effectiveness of the Venice government at running the system effectively.
+There is also concern about the effectiveness of the Venice government at running the system.
 CVN will only realize the project and run it for two years before it is passed off to be used by the municipality.
-With a history of corruption in MOSE and other government works, the public does not trust their ability to use this tool effectively to avoid the anoxic scenario mentioned earlier.
+With a history of extortion and money-laundering through MOSE leading to the resignation of Venetian Mayor Giorgio Orsoni, the public remains apprehensive at the governments ability to use the barriers appropriately (Yardley and Pianigiani 2014).

 4.2 Coastal Nourishment

-Coasts around the world are experiencing the same problem as the barrier islands, the beach is disappearing.
+Coasts around the world are experiencing the same problem as the barrier islands: the beach is disappearing.
 Nourishment has the potential to work, but this is reliant on how the beach is managed following intervention.
 It increases coastal protection but rarely returns the dune morphology to what it was before.
-To optimize nourishment yield, it may be necessary to follow up with revegetation or fence installation.
-Wrack removal and beach raking, behavior that leaves the beach bare and subject to further erosion, was witnessed on the Venice coast following the intervention (Bezzi et al. 2009).
+To optimize nourishment yield, it may be necessary to follow up with re-vegetation or fence installation.
+Wrack (beached organic matter) removal and beach raking was witnessed on the Venice coast following the intervention (Bezzi et al. 2009).
 This is in part due to the large tourist population in the area and resorts tendency to “clean” beach property of organics, a necessary part of a health coastline.
-It is only a matter of time till the beach will need replenishment.
+Behavior that leaves the beach bare and subject to further erosion.

 4.3 Salt Marsh Restoration